 - Kill it: hands can transfer germs to every surface you touch

-Clean your hands of soon as you can after touching a surface
+Clean your hands as soon as you can after touching a surface

 Visitors and outside contact